-- White miso paste which will be called Shiromiso on the package, ½ cup (be sure it is msg-free)
+- 1/2 cup White miso paste which will be called Shiromiso on the package (be sure it is msg-free)

-- Sake which is rice wine, 3 tblsps
+- 3 tablespoons sake which is rice wine

-- Mirin which is sweetened rice wine, 3 tblsps
+- 3 tablespoons mirin which is sweetened rice wine

 For Monday night’s dinner, I served various Japanese pickles with the fish, purchased at the market that day.
 But you can easily just steam or sauté your favorite green vegetable and cook some rice and you’ll be set.

 We made this dish for our close friend, who is Japanese and also a great cook and very familiar with traditional and unusual Japanese ingredients.
 She loved the fish.
 I’ve made it 3 times now, always to rave reviews from family and friends.